tianyufan-econ/tianyufan-econ.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome!
-I am Tianyu"
+title: "Welcome!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+I am Tianyu.
 My research focuses on the distributional consequences of international trade, economic development, and growth.

+Contact me at tianyu.fan@yale.edu.

 Publication
 ======